magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 river bank and want the water to flow back uphill, he would be foolish.
 Wherever he went his foolish thinking would allow him no peace of mind.
 He would suffer because of his wrong view, his thinking against the stream.
-If he had he would see that the water must inevitably flow downhill, and until he realized and accepted that fact he would be bewildered and frustrated.
+If he had right view he would see that the water must inevitably flow downhill, and until he realized and accepted that fact he would be bewildered and frustrated.

 The river that must flow down the gradient is like your body.
 Having